learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-25-maven-and-mongodb.md

     FROM maven:3.2-jdk-7-onbuild
     CMD ["do something"]

-The build will copy `. /usr/src/app`and run `mvn install` so you can build and run the image with:
+The build will copy `. /usr/src/app` and `RUN mvn install` so you can build and run the image with:

     docker build -t maven .
     docker run -it --name maven-script maven

+If a complete Dockerfile is inconvenient for your project you can run the maven Docker image directly:

+    docker run -it --rm --name maven-project -v "$PWD":/usr/src/maven-project -w /usr/src/maven-project maven:3.2-jdk-7 mvn clean install

 ###Installation